interactions-py/interactions.py/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] The ``pre-commit`` code linter has been run over all edited files to make sure the code is linted.
+- [ ] The ``pre-commit`` code linter has been run over all edited files to ensure the code is linted.
 - [ ] I've ensured the change(s) work on `3.8.6` and higher.